 Action to be Taken for Level Two Offenses: The student will be referred to the office, sent home and given an out-of-school suspension.
 The number of days will depend on the details of the offense and are left to the discretion of the administration.
-Students who are suspended may not make up missed work (zeros given) and are marked absent.
-An exception can be made if it is deemed necessary to give an out-of-school suspension for multiple days and will depend on the details of the offense and is made at the sole discretion of the administration.
+Missed graded assignments will be handled on an individual basis with teacher discretion, may include receiving zeros and the student will be marked absent.